AP Test Dates 2021: The Full Calendar

 Your high school GPA is crucial for college admissions, so don't let AP exams ultimately distract you from your other classes!

 Even though it can be tiring and stressful to have a handful of AP exams, make sure to keep your reasons for taking the tests in the back of your mind.
-This will give you the motivation you need to finish strong and pass your exams!
+It'll give you the motivation you require to finish strong and pass your exams!

-So, you might be wondering what the AP exam schedule is for 2022 and of the near future.
+So, you might be wondering what the AP exam schedule is for 2022 and in the near future.
 Sadly, we cannot predict the program as it is.
-This is because the AP Calendar tends to change from year to year.
-Since there are always some changes, we cannot say for sure what the 2022 calendar will look like—even though the changes from year to year are often minor.
+It is because the AP Calendar tends to change from year to year.
+Since there are always some changes, we cannot say what the 2022 calendar will look like—even though the changes from year to year are often minor.